LF-digitala-kanaler/LFDS/content/foundations/accessibility/web-accessibility-guidelines.md

           caps are used for special purposes such as warning text like “THIN ICE” or acronyms like “CIO” or “EU”.
       - tags:
-          - All roles
+          - Copy
         title: 2.06 - Page titles should the same as the headline of the page
       - tags:
+          - Copy
+          - Developer
-          - All roles
+          - Tester
         title: 2.07 - Use the correct H-element and hierarchy to organize content
         text: >-
           Headlines communicate how the content is structured on the page.